Skip to main content

 • Employee Dimension

 Some features are not supported with Dimension Lists with disconnected items.
-You can find a list here in the article: Understand Test & Deploy for Pigment Features
+For more information, see Understand Test & Deploy for Pigment Features

 In summary, T&D focuses on structural data changes.
 If you perform any manual inputs, or if you import data to Dimensions with disconnected Items, you do these actions directly in the Prod environment.